 Authentic Movement

-A contemplative practice of non-directed movement, inner listening, and compassionate witnessing — offered in person.
+A practice of non-directed movement, supported by a group process and compassionate witness.

-Important: Authentic Movement groups are offered as a somatic and expressive arts practice, not as licensed psychotherapy or mental health treatment.
-These groups are open to adults regardless of therapy history.
+Important: Authentic Movement groups are offered as a body-based arts practice, not as licensed psychotherapy.
+These groups are open to adults regardless of their experience with movement or therapy.

 What is Authentic Movement?

-Authentic Movement is a contemplative movement practice rooted in the relationship between a mover and a witness.
+Authentic Movement is a non-directed movement practice rooted in the relationship between a mover and a witness.
 The mover closes their eyes and follows the impulses of the body — without choreography, without direction, without judgment.
-The witness holds the space with open attention and compassion.
+The witness holds the space.

-Developed from early explorations in dance therapy and active imagination, Authentic Movement has evolved into a practice that lives at the intersection of art, meditation, and embodied awareness.
+Developed from early explorations in dance/movement therapy and active imagination, Authentic Movement offers movers access to the unconscious through movement.
 It is not about how movement looks, but what it reveals.

 No dance or movement experience is necessary.
-The practice welcomes all bodies, all levels of mobility, and all ways of being present.
+The group welcomes all bodies, all levels of mobility, and all ways of being.

 Why I offer authentic movement